llamaxyz/llama/documentation/ActionCreation.md

 The main use-case for guards is to extend the Llama permissioning system.
 Guards can effectively permission calldata, such as implementing a spending limit per transaction in the `validatePreActionExecution` function, or verifying the final state of a DeFi transaction is the expected in `validatePostActionExecution`.

-Guards have one limitation in that they cannot be used to guard calls to the core or policy contract, since a malfunctioning guard could brick your llama instance if it were able to guard a core function such as `setRolePermission` or `setGuard` itself.
+Guards have one limitation in that they cannot be used to guard calls to the core or policy contract, since a malfunctioning guard could brick your Llama instance if it were able to guard a core function such as `setRolePermission` or `setGuard` itself.

 Llama recommends using guards to implement adhoc and protocol specific safety checks.